sarishvarshan/Experiment--02-Implementation-of-combinational-logic-/README.md

 ```
-BY: MATHIYAZHAGAN DHANAPAL
+BY: Sivakumar
-Registration no: 23013685
+Registration no: 23013501
 ```
 # Experiment--02-Implementation of combinational logic
 Implementation of combinational logic gates